 How Should the Modern Double-breasted Suit Fit?

-The old school DB suit can be characterized by a boxier silhouette, looser drape, extra length and incredibly wide lapels.
-The modern DB suit has slimmed and trimmed its way to earning a spot in your heart and your closet.
+The old school double-breasted suit can be characterized by a boxier silhouette, looser drape, extra length and incredibly wide lapels.
+The modern double-breasted suit has slimmed and trimmed its way to earning a spot in your heart and your closet.

 When is it Appropriate to Wear a Double-breasted Suit?